shravan-ks/Github-Profile-Finder/README.md

-# Github Finder
+# Github-Profile-Finder

-> React app to search Github profiles.
+React app to search Github profiles.
 This app uses the Context API along with the useContext and useReducer hooks for state management.

 ## Usage